Bhagavad Gita Chapter 4 Verse 15 Meaning

 What is the main idea of Bhagavad Gita 4.15?

+The Gita addresses divine knowledge with characteristic directness here.
 Having known this, the ancient seekers of freedom also performed action; therefore, do thou also perform action, as the ancients did in days of yore.
-This verse emphasizes knowledge with clarity and purpose.
+Within the broader arc of Chapter 4, this verse builds on Krishna's...

 How can I apply Bhagavad Gita 4.15 in daily life?